 24

-8. a material that decreases the rate of a reaction
+8. a material that increases the rate of a reaction by lowering the activation energy

 9. during a chemical reaction matter is not created or destroyed